chihyaoma/Activity-Recognition-with-CNN-and-RNN/FlowNet/README.md

 We provide the [python scripts](https://github.com/chihyaoma/Activity-Recognition-with-CNN-and-RNN/tree/master/FlowNet/flownet-release/models/flownet/scripts) to process the videos using FlowNet.
 Because of how the FlowNet is being set up, the FlowNet will take saved image files as input.
 As you can see directly from [read_video.py](https://github.com/chihyaoma/Activity-Recognition-with-CNN-and-RNN/blob/master/FlowNet/read_video.py) and [opticalFlow_dataset.py](https://github.com/chihyaoma/Activity-Recognition-with-CNN-and-RNN/blob/master/FlowNet/opticalFlow_dataset.py), we save the frames into files and ask FlowNet to run which will load the images back into the caffe model.
 Then, again because of the last of FloeNet, the output will be saved into **.flo** file.
 Note that there are certainly ways to avoid these processes, but our intention is to simply use FlowNet as tool without going into too many details and modifications.

 ##### OpenCV-Python (Ubuntu)
 We use the OpenCV library with Python to read and process the frames for each video.
-More information about how to use OpenCv with Python, please check the [OpenCV-Python tutorial](http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html).
+More information about how to use OpenCV with Python, please check the [OpenCV-Python tutorial](http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html).

 ###### Option 1: Install OpenCV 3.0 for Python 3.4+
 Follow the step-by-step install instructions from this [blog](http://www.pyimagesearch.com/2015/07/20/install-opencv-3-0-and-python-3-4-on-ubuntu/).